mongodb/docs/source/administration/backups.rst

 When evaluating a backup strategy for your node consider the following
 factors:

 - Geography.
-Ensure that you have backups that are moved away from the site where your primary database infrastructure is located.
+Ensure that you move some backups away from the your primary database infrastructure.
 It's important to be able to restore your database if you loose access to a system or site.

 - System errors.
 Ensure that your backups can survive situations where hardware failures, disk errors, may impact the integrity or